s3ramis/crosshairx-autolaunch/readme.md

-the app specified under `open app:` in the `programs.cfg` file should now open automatically if any app specified under  `watch apps:` in the `programs.cfg` is detected to be running if you want to use the 'app to be opened' without having a app it depends on open, you can open the log viewer via the system tray icon (double clicking or right click -> open log) and inputting the `stop` command, to prevent the app closing. if you wish to continue the app watching utility, input `start` into the log viewer. the app can be closed either by rightclicking the system tray icon and choosing the respective button or inputtin the `exit` command into the log viewer
+the app specified under `open app:` in the `programs.cfg` file should now open automatically if any app specified under  `watch apps:` in the `programs.cfg` is detected to be running

+if you want to use the 'app to be opened' without having an app it depends on open, you can open the log viewer via the system tray icon (double clicking or right click -> open log) and inputting the `stop` command, to prevent the app closing.

+if you wish to continue the app watching utility, input `start` into the log viewer.

+the app can be closed either by rightclicking the system tray icon and choosing the respective button or inputtin the `exit` command into the log viewer